Fractional Topology in Interacting 1D Superconductors: Fractional Topology for two interacting wires

 A powerful analytical tool to investigate one-dimensional interacting fermion systems is \emph{bosonization} \cite{Senechal, giamarchi2004quantum, WeaklydisorderedSpinLadders}, wherein fermionic modes are mapped onto bosonic fields.
 This may simplify interactions, and we introduce the boson fields $\phi$ and $\theta$ through the standard definitions \cite{Haldane}

-Here $U_{R/L}$ are the so-called "Klein factors" ensuring the anti-commutation properties of the fermionic fields $\psi_{R/L}${, and the short-distance cut-off $\alpha$ is of the order of the lattice constant $a$. }Whilst very useful, bosonization can become very cumbersome and lengthy, espescially when dealing with higher-order terms and interactions.
-We therefore only present the results in the main text, and refer to the Appendix \ref{Appendix_bosonization} for more intricate details.
-To lowest order in the short-distance cut-off $\alpha$ one finds \eqref{Final_Gamma_Theta_Ham} to be equivalent to the following bosonic \emph{Luttinger-Liquid} (LL) Hamiltonian with \emph{Sine-Gordon} for $\phi$
+Here $U_{R/L}$ are the so-called ``Klein factors" ensuring the anti-commutation properties of the fermionic fields $\psi_{R/L}${, and the short-distance cut-off $\alpha$ is of the order of the lattice constant $a$. } When dealing with higher-order terms and interactions, bosonization becomes fairly lengthy.
+We thus only present the results in the main text and refer to Appendix \ref{Appendix_bosonization} for more intricate details.
+To lowest order in the short-distance cut-off $\alpha$ one finds \eqref{Final_Gamma_Theta_Ham} to be equivalent to the following bosonic \emph{Luttinger-Liquid} (LL) Hamiltonian with a \emph{Sine-Gordon} potential for $\phi$